 - Knowledge of ideal media outlets for your niche and needs

-Saving one’s face and the public opinion are very important in the Middle Kingdom.
+Saving one’s face and public opinion is very important in the Middle Kingdom.
 And the media environment culture is different from the West.

 If you are already active in the Middle Kingdom with your international business, and you want to improve your reputation or even need to do some damage control, PR is also an effective way to do so.